ericrogler/Green-Book/Chapters/Z004_Management_101.md

 Students range from a variety of backgrounds across multiple demographics.
 What may work for one student may not work for another, and how a student behaves in class differs across every student.
 Some students may also respect the authority of a teacher and be respectful to other students, and some students will actively undermine the education of their peers, interrupt you when a chance presents itself, or even resort to physical contact.

-This is a reality of the environment teachers and instructors deal with on a daily, if not hourly, basis when inside of a classroom setting.
+This is a reality of the environment many teachers and instructors deal with on a daily, if not hourly, basis when inside of a classroom setting.

 **You still need to plan for the worst-case scenarios.**